THE RED WAGON

 THE MOMENT

-Neither of us came into this marriage clean.
+Neither of us came into this marriage empty-handed.

 We both carried the weight of what hadn’t worked before.